 The primary function of the Audit and Risk Committee is to assist the Board in fulfilling its oversight responsibilities relating to the Company's risk management and internal control framework, the integrity of its financial reporting and the Company's auditing processes and activities.
-The Audit and Risk Committee held four formal Committee meetings during the financial year ended 31 March 2022.

 Under the Audit and Risk Committee Charter, the Committee must be comprised of a minimum of three members who are each non-executive directors, a majority of whom are independent directors and at least one director with an accounting or financial background.
 Further, the Chairman of the Committee is required to be independent and not be the Chairman of the Board.
+Employees are not permitted to attend meetings of the Audit and Risk Committee without an invitation.
 The Chairman of the Committee should not have a long-standing association with AFT's external audit firm as a current, or retired, audit partner or senior manager at the firm.

-The current members of the Committee are Jon Lamb (Chairman), David Flacks and Anita Baldauf, who joined the committee following the retirement of Jim Burns at the company's 2021 Annual Shareholders Meeting.
+The current members of the Committee are Jon Lamb (Chairman), David Flacks and Anita Baldauf.

 All members are independent, non-executive directors.
-Their qualifications and experience are set out in the latest Annual Report and in the Investor Centre on the Company's website.
 Anita Baldauf is considered to have a financial background for the purposes of the NZX Listing Rules.